Utah Deaf History and Culture

 During the celebration, Marilyn Tiller Call

-• Marilyn Tiller Call, Director of the Division of Services for the Deaf and Hard of Hearing, for her many years of service.
+• We honor Marilyn Tiller Call, the Director of the Division of Services for the Deaf and Hard of Hearing, for her extensive tenure.
 She retired in December 2017.

-• W. David Mortensen, 86, an early leader in helping lead efforts to create a community center.
+• W. David Mortensen, 86, an early leader, helped lead efforts to create a community center.

 Picture